Mani-RajaDev/dwitter-django/dwitter-part1/README.md

 8. Registered the profile model in the admin.py file.

 ## Next Steps
-In Part 2 of this project, we will be adding CSS styles to our Django app using the Bulma framework.
-The Bulma framework is a popular CSS framework that provides a clean and modern design.
+In the next part of the development process, I will be adding CSS styles to the app using the Bulma framework.This will give the app a clean and modern look, making it more user-friendly and visually appealing.Stay tuned for more updates on this exciting development!